rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 </tr>
 <tr class="odd">
 <td align="left"><h4 id="invalid-pin-when-verifying-device"><strong><strong><strong>Invalid PIN when verifying device</strong></strong></strong></h4></td>
 <td align="left"><p>When you try to verify a mobile device, you might receive an error caused by an invalid PIN.
 Confirm that you are entering the correct four-digit PIN that you received via SMS text message.
-Ensure that you are using the mobile device that is paired with the Rackspace Cloud account.</p></td>
+Ensure that you are using the mobile device paired with the Rackspace Cloud account.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><h4 id="locked-account"><strong><strong><strong>Locked account</strong></strong></strong></h4></td>